-It is very important that you do not have radioactive iodine therapy if you are pregnant, or think that you may be.
+It is very important that you do not have radioactive iodine therapy if you are pregnant or think that you may be.
 Please let the hospital staff know if you are unsure, before you have the treatment.
+Should you be of child-bearing capacity then a blood test is required to ensure you are not pregnant.